 Over the last several years we have discussed many books relevant to the issues of science and faith or faith with intellectual integrity.
 One of the overriding themes of this discussion is a conviction that God and his creation will make sense as we contemplate and consider the questions raised by modern science.
 It is difficult to find much of the material on the blog, however.
 This page provides links to the various books and topics and in an organized fashion.
 It should be noted that some of the material could be listed under multiple headings.
 For the most part I have avoided doing that and have linked each book or post only under the most appropriate heading.
 Most of these posts were written by RJS, some by Scot, a few by others.

-Click on the links for more information, for short descriptions of the books, and for links to specific posts in each topic.
+Click on the links for more information and for links to specific posts in each topic.

 The Language of Science and Faith: Straight Answers to Genuine Questions by Karl Giberson and Francis Collins.

 This book addresses in narrative form the questions that Francis Collins received by letter and emails following the publication of his 2006 book The Language of God.

 Posts: The Language of Science and Faith, How Do We Relate Science and Religion?, Are the Laws of Nature Free?, Evolution, Entropy, and Human Beings 1, Evolution, Entropy, and Human Beings 2, Providential Evolution.

 Redeeming Science: A God-Centered Approach by Vern Poythress

 This book looks at approaches available to reconcile science and faith.
 The author is a professor at Westminster Theological Seminary and takes a conservative and reformed approach to scripture.
 He describes how he finds it possible to reconcile science, including evolutionary biology, with faith and scripture.